 If you are a hard-core cherry blossom enthusiast, High Park is the place for you.
+I decided to visit on a Monday, cutting is close to the end of the blooming season.
+Still, the crowds were here, but so were the blooms!
 If you can deal with the masses of tourists and locals alike, bonus points for you.
-I decided to visit on a Monday, cutting is close to the end of the blooming season.
-Still, the crowds were still here, but so were the blooms!

-As this is the most popular spot to see cherry blossoms in Toronto, signage and directions are in abundance, making it easy to find.
+Since this park is the most popular spot to see cherry blossoms in Toronto, signage and directions are abundant, making them easy to find.

 Trinity Bellwoods Park

-Trinity Bellwoods is a smaller park and the trees here are younger – read this as smaller – than those in High Park.
+Trinity Bellwoods is a smaller park, and the trees here are younger – read this as smaller – than those in High Park.
 Depending on your viewing preference, this can be a good thing as it puts you closer to the blooms.
-However, smaller trees have less blooms and are likely to lose them faster.
+However, smaller trees have fewer blooms and are likely to lose them faster.

 The blooms were not as good here, although I got here probably a bit too late in the season.
-Many of the flowers were already gone, but there were still plenty to admire.
-While not as popular as High Park, this is probably the second more visited place to see cherry blossoms in Toronto.
+Many of the flowers were already gone, but there was still plenty to admire.
+While not as popular as High Park, this is probably the second most visited place to see cherry blossoms in Toronto

 University of Toronto (UofT)

+I decided to check out the Robarts Library on the downtown (St. George) campus.
 You can find cherry blossoms across all three of UofT’s campuses.
-I decided to check out the Robarts Library on the downtown (St. George) campus.
-I recal the blooming pink trees from my university days.
+I recall the blooming pink trees from my university days.
 I think I was more concerned with passing my exams than I was about admiring the cherry blossoms in those days.

-While the cherry trees here are very obvious when in bloom, most people tend to flock to High Park to see them.
-As part of the university campus, I think they create a more striking canvas against the buildings and the streets.
+While the cherry trees here are very obvious when in bloom, most people flock to High Park to see them.
+As part of the university campus, they create a more striking canvas against the buildings and the streets.

 By the time I got here, the blossoms were all gone.
-This means that not all spots in the city are going to bloom at the same time.
+This means that not all spots in the city will bloom at the same time.
 Keep that in mind when planning your trip.

-Ferries run fairy often between the island and you can combine cherry blossom watching with other activities there.
-Centre Island is a beautiful place for relaxing, grabbing a bite and getting way from the crowds.
+Ferries run fairly often between the island, and you can combine cherry blossom watching with other activities there.
+Centre Island is a beautiful place for relaxing, grabbing a bite and getting away from the crowds.

 Other blossoms to rave about

-While cherry blossoms are quite spectacular to see, I think there are plenty of other blooms that are just as good if not better.
+While cherry blossoms are pretty spectacular to see, I think plenty of other blooms are just as good, if not better.
 Spring in the city brings out flowers on shrubs and trees at almost every corner.
-Blooms of white, pink, purple and every shade in between dot the streets, parks and backyards.
+Blooms of white, pink, purple and every shade in between flowers dot the streets, parks and backyards.

 Maybe that is why I never yearned to go to the park to see cherry blossoms – there are blossoms everywhere!

 I think this is the bloom that I am the most familiar with.
 The deep pink of the petals is unmistakable.
 Honestly, I prefer it to the white cherry blossoms.
-The petals are in denser clusters which creates more texture and the colour is so pretty.
+The petals are in denser clusters, creating more texture, and the colour is pretty.

 Lilacs are probably my absolute favourite.
-While different from cherry and crabapple blossoms, they are spectacular and they smell so good.
-Naturally, I prefer the dark purples, but I also like the whites and pinks.
+While different from cherry and crabapple blossoms, they are spectacular and smell so good.
+Naturally, I prefer dark purples, but I also like whites and pinks.

 Finding cherry blossoms in Toronto was fun.
-I actually felt like a tourist, which was great.
-While the blossoms were beautiful, I was more amazed at how many different types of people were there to see them.
+I felt like a tourist, which was great.
+While the flowers were beautiful, I was surprised by how many different people were there to see them.
 Young and old.
-Couple, families and friends.
-Everyone posing and trying to get a good angle.
+Couples, families and friends.
+Everyone is posing and trying to get a good angle.
 There was even one woman doing some fancy yoga poses in front of a camera.
-I mean, why just stand there when you can twist into a pretzel?
+I mean, why stand there when you can twist into a pretzel?

 Going to see cherry blossoms is a great activity that can be done with friends and/or family.
 It doesn’t cost anything (at least here in Toronto) and makes for something different to do.
-I’m not sure that this is an activity I would do every year, especially with the amount of people there, it’s definitely something worth doing at least once.
+I’m not sure that this is an activity I would do every year, especially with so many people there.
+It’s something worth doing at least once.